exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Lexer and Parser Rules Escape Sequences
 `dsn~lexer-parser-rules-escape-sequences~1`

-Define the Lexer rules to tokenize '\n', '\r', '\; sequences, and parser rules to replace those sequences with <line feed>, <carriage return> or ';' characters.
+Define the Lexer rules to tokenize '\n', '\r', '\;' sequences, and parser rules to replace those sequences with <line feed>, <carriage return> or ';' characters.
 Implement rules which replace those token at any location in an option value.
-Add parser rules to ignore those tokens in anything else, which is not a script option.
+Add parser rules to leave those tokens as is in anything else, which is not a script option.
 Those token are not expected to be part of an option key.

 Covers: